wilkinsanchez/100DaysofCloud/Journey/038/Day38.md

 ## Introduction

-For today's lab we will work on deploying a MySWL database instance using Terraform.
+For today's lab I worked on deploying a MySQL database instance using Terraform.
 Azure Database for MySQL is a relational database service powered by the MySQL community edition.You can use either Single Server or Flexible Server (Preview) to host a MySQL database in Azure.
 It's a fully managed database as a service offering that can handle mission-critical workloads with predictable performance and dynamic scalability.

 ## Lets get hands on!